leobez/chat-mqtt/README.md

 TODO LIST:

-- Implement reconnect / close when disconnect abruptly (easy)
+- Implement reconnect / close when disconnect abruptly

-- Join message functions on Client context into one function (easy)
+- Join message functions on Client context into one function

 - Implement react icons